-[An anonymous Million Mile Secret reader tried out many of the major award booking services in yesterday's post and shares ways to make the most of an award booking service.]
+[An anonymous Million Mile Secrets reader tried out many of the major award booking services in yesterday’s post and shares ways to make the most of an award booking service.]

 It seems to me in the world of travel there are three phases: the planning process, the getting there process, and the being there process.
 For me, the planning process can sometimes be the most daunting.
 It’s fun and exciting to acquire all the miles and points and pick my dream destinations.

 And then comes booking the award tickets.
 Exciting, though often oh-so-frustrating.
 If you’re like me, there are times when you’ve considered using an award booking service.
 You want help booking the tickets, planning a great itinerary, and choosing the best aircrafts and class of service.
 In other words, you want a great value for the miles you’ve accumulated.
 Who wouldn’t?

 After personally using various award booking services, here’s my list of 6 must-know tips.
 I’ve had very varied experiences using these services and I want you to benefit from what I’ve learned.
 I want you to get the best possible value and have the smoothest experience when you hire award booking services.

 6 Tips For Using Award Booking Services